privateprep/coding-space-website/src/pages/index.md

         content: /summer
 mainpitch:
   title: Building confidence, creativity, and problem-solving through technology
-  description: >+
+  description: >
-    We offer in-person and online coding classes and camps where kids and teens learn by building - creating games, animations, interactive stories, and exploring ideas in AI, data, algorithms, and logic.
+    We offer in-person and online coding classes and camps where kids and teens learn by building, creating games, animations, and interactive stories that are entirely their own.
 Students develop technical skills alongside creativity, confidence, and critical thinking.
 More than learning to code, they learn how to solve problems, think independently, and bring their ideas to life.
   buttons:
     fgColor: "#9de2dd"
     textColor: "#264548"